-The process of diagnosing secondary syphilis will typically include taking the person’s history to assess whether they have been at risk of infection, as well as examining any physical symptoms they are showing.
-However, laboratory tests are the only way to be sure whether or not a patient has acquired the infection.
+The process of diagnosing secondary syphilis will typically include taking the person’s medical history to assess whether they have been at risk of infection, as well as examining any physical symptoms they are showing.
+However, laboratory tests are the only way to be sure whether or not a person has acquired the infection.
 Situations in which tests are especially necessary include:

 - If the affected person thinks they may have symptoms

 - If they have recently had unprotected sex with a new partner

 - If they or their partner have had unprotected sex with other partners